exasol/transformers-extension/doc/user_guide/user_guide.md

 ## Prediction UDFs
 We provided 7 prediction UDFs, each performing an NLP task through the [transformers API](https://huggingface.co/docs/transformers/task_summary).
-These tasks use models cached in BucketFS to make an inference on user-provided inputs.
+These tasks cache the model downloaded to BucketFS and make an inference using the cached models with user-supplied inputs.

 ### Sequence Classification for Single Text UDF
 This UDF classifies the given single text  according to a given number of